Islands of the Forth: 15th century

 During the reign of King James IV Inchkeith was the site of an extraordinary experiment.
 According to the historian Robert Lyndsay of Pitscottie, in 1493 James directed that a dumb woman and two infants be transported to the island, to ascertain which language the infants would grow up to speak when isolated from the rest of the world.
 It was thought that this would be the "original" language, or language of God.
 There is no reliable account of how the infants spoke although Lyndsay of Pitscottie reported that "some say they spoke good Hebrew".

-In 1497 Inchkeith and Inchgarvie were used as an isolated refuge for victims of syphilis and in 1589, history repeated itself when Inchekith was used to quarantine the passengers of a plague-ridden ship.
+In 1497 Inchkeith and Inchgarvie were used as an isolated refuge for victims of syphilis and in 1589, history repeated itself when Inchkeith was used to quarantine the passengers of a plague-ridden ship.
 (More plague sufferers came from the mainland in 1609 and in 1799, Russian sailors who died of an infectious disease were buried there.)

 Inchcolm is mentioned in Shakespeare's Macbeth where it is described as "Saint Colmes ynch".